devtron-labs/devtron/docs/setup/install/install-devtron-with-cicd.md

 {% tabs %}
 {% tab title="Default configurations" %}

-This installation will not use any buckets to store build logs and cache.
+This installation will not use any storage to store build logs and cache.

 ```bash
 helm repo add devtron https://helm.devtron.ai